tanveeriali/week7-assignment/README.md

     git push
     ```
   * Create pull requests on Github into the `master` branch when ready to merge code.
 It's recommended that you merge only working and/or tested code.
-* Your app should be deployed onto a web server and publicly accessible
+* Your app should be deployed onto a web server and publicly accessible (unless you decide to use React Native.
+In that case, it's recommended you use [Expo](https://expo.io/) to share the project).
 * Your app should be polished.
 Some recommendations for this requirement:
   * Remove `console.log` statements once you're finished with development
   * Utilize CSS and images to make your app look great